Connecting to OPC Classic (COM)

 - Download appropriate OPC Core Components Redistributable package.

 There are two packages to choose from, the 32-bit (x86) and the 64-bit (x64), make sure you get the correct one for the version of Java and Ignition you are running.
 64-bit Java and Ignition needs the 64-bit Core Components package and likewise 32-bit installations needs the 32-bit package.
+You may have to look around a bit for the redistributable.
+At last update of this page (2019), the download was listed under Resources → Samples and Tools → classic.

 - Install Core Components on Ignition server.